salmanzr/BetMeBot/README.md

 ## Usage
 ### Create a prediction
 1. Click "Create a New Prediction" on the bottom of the list, or click "Make Bet" at the top
 2. Enter a statement, resolution date, and withdrawl period.
-You can type anything into the statement and use the defaults for the other two, then click "Create Prediction"
+You can type anything into the statement and use the defaults for the other two, then click "Create Prediction".
+Note that the "Explore Contract" links will only work when interacting with contracts on Rinkeby, not Ganache.

 ### Bet on a prediction
 1. Click "View Bets" at the top and select the new prediction you just created.